GuiOCBr/pr-repository-name-pattern/README.md

 ### This repository contains the standards adopted in the creation of repositories. ###

-Repository names follow a naming pattern in the `context-name-description` format.
+Repository names follow a naming pattern in the `context-name` format.

 #### Currently, the following context acronyms are used in repositories: ###